top of page

 Harry Averill - Sailing & Racing Instructor

 Starting in sailing with Water Sports at age 7, Harry has never stopped.
 He has been a student in all levels of the sailing programs.
-Harry progressed from student to volunteer, and this will be his fifth year as an instructor.
+Harry progressed from student to volunteer, and this will be his sixth year instructing.

 Along with former HHWSP racing coach, Liz Wolaver, Harry qualified for the 2020 Lightning youth worlds.
 He truly enjoys teaching and helping to grow the program that got him into this amazing sport.
 He is excited to continue that into this year.